-Well, Emirates is in the process of retiring an Airbus A380 for the first time.
-More specifically, A6-EDB has been spotted in Dubai with an all white paint scheme, and is in the process of leaving Emirates’ fleet.
+Back in June it was first revealed that Emirates was in the process of retiring an Airbus A380 for the first time.
+More specifically, A6-EDB had been spotted in Dubai with an all white paint scheme, which was the first step towards it leaving Emirates’ fleet.

 A6-EDB, Emirates’ first A380 to be retired

-For further context, the world’s first A380 retirement came in 2017, as Singapore Airlines retired an A380 after 10 years of service.
-Furthermore, Air France recently became the world’s first airline to retire its entire A380 fleet.
+- The world’s first A380 retirement came in 2017, as Singapore Airlines retired an A380 after 10 years of service

 Singapore Airlines became the first airline to retire an A380